 You must be sensitive to special need for software and services available in only one location, and cede place to those whose work requires the special items.

 Those with disabilities requiring accommodation through specialized hardware, software, or other technology must have priority in the use of such items.
 If others are asked to cede access, they must do so.

 You must not prevent others from using shared resources by running unattended processes or placing signs on devices to "reserve" them without authorization.
-Your absence from a public computer or workstation should be no longer than warranted by a visit to the nearest restroom.
+Your absence from a public or laboratory computer or workstation should be no longer than warranted by a visit to the nearest restroom.
 A device unattended for more than fifteen minutes may be assumed to be available for use, and any process running on that device terminated.
 You must not lock a workstation or computer that is in a public facility.
 You must also be sensitive to performance effects of remote login to shared workstations.
 When there is a conflict, priority for use of the device must go to the person seated at the keyboard rather than to someone logged on remotely.

 Where the University has obtained very limited licenses for software, you must use only one share, not several concurrently.

 You must avoid tying up shared computing resources for excessive game playing or other trivial applications.

 Unnecessary printing is wasteful in dollar cost and is in conflict with the University’s sustainability goals.
 Members of the University community should practice thrifty and judicious printing.
 When a work is in progress, editing should take place online whenever practical rather than on a printed draft.
 Information that can be shared effectively electronically should not be printed at all.
 When it is necessary to print notes or reference material, consideration should be given to placing multiple pages on each sheet of paper and using two-sided (duplex) printing whenever possible.